chrishenri/rw3d_manual/docs/source/random_walk.rst

 Mathematical model
 ----------------

-In brief, the Random Walk Particle Tracking (RWPT) method models the movement of a solute by dividing the solute mass into numerous representative particles.
+In brief, the Random Walk Particle Tracking (RWPT) method solves the ADE by dividing the solute mass into numerous representative particles.
 The change over time of a particle’s position is influenced by two factors: a drift term, which corresponds to the advective movement, and a superimposed Brownian motion, which accounts for dispersion.
 The particle’s displacement is expressed in its conventional form as per the Itô–Taylor integration scheme, as described by :cite:t:`gardiner1985handbook`:

 .. math::
 	:label: rwpt

 	\begin{aligned}
     \mathbf{x}_p(t+\Delta t) = \mathbf{x}_p(t) + \mathbf{A}(\mathbf{x}_p,t) \Delta t + \mathbf{B}(\mathbf{x}_p,t) \cdot \mathbf{\xi}(t)\sqrt{\Delta t},
 	\end{aligned}